vim-scripts/Vimpanel/readme.md

     VimpanelRefresh

 Rebuilds the panel and also refreshes all the open directories in the panel by reading data from the filesystem.
-Note that this command encorporates the functionality of the `:VimpanelRebuild` command.
+Note that this command incorporates the functionality of the `:VimpanelRebuild` command.

+    VimpanelToggleLeft [{name}]

+Toggles the display of a panel in a window on the left side of the screen.
+If no panel name is given, the last active panel is used.

+    VimpanelToggleRight [{name}]

+Same as `:VimpanelToggleLeft` but for the right side of the screen.

-    VimpanelSessionMake
+    VimpanelSessionMake [{name}]

-Saves the current state of all the panels and all Vim windows and buffers.This is similar to `mksession` but it saves your panels as well.
-The session is stored in a script called `global_sess.vim` located in the storage directory.
+Saves the current state of all the panels and all Vim windows and buffers.
+This is similar to `mksession` but it saves your panels as well.
+The session is stored in a script called `{name}.vim` located in the storage directory.
+If no name is provided, `default.vim` is used.

-    VimpanelSessionLoad
+    VimpanelSessionLoad [{name}]

 Restores Vim (panels, windows, buffers) to the state saved by the `:VimpanelSessionMake` command.
+If no name is provided, it attempts to load the session called `default`.

 ### Mappings inside the panel

-    <CR> or double-click            expand directory or open file
+    <CR> or o or double-click       expand directory or open file
     <F5>                            refresh panel
+    <F6>                            toggle the display of hidden files and folders
+    t                               open file in new tab
     <C-c> or yy                     copy selected node (file or dir)
     <C-v> or p                      paste nodes
     dd                              delete node